Ruhil-DS/Spam-Classifier/README.md

 I built this spam classifier model using a Support Vector Machine classifier.

-The dataset used was taken from Kaggle.com (a link to which is meentioned in the .ipynb) The dataset was split into a training and testing dataset by stratifying it on the basis of our target column because there was a big difference between the number of spams and number of hams.
+The dataset used was taken from Kaggle.com (a link to which is mentioned in the .ipynb) The dataset was split into a training and testing dataset by stratifying it on the basis of our target column because there was a big difference between the number of spams and number of hams.
 The ratio was nearly the same in the training and testing dataset.